profsmith89/ctps/_sources/chap11.md

 print(not_Boston)
 ```

-You'll notice that the constructed `CitySqGrid` object places us at the city center, which is the starting point for our journey.
+You'll notice that the constructed `CitySqGrid` object places an `s` at the city center, which is the starting point for our journey.
 As for the goal state, let's imagine that this city is surrounded by a countryside of open fields, and we'd like to spend our day relaxing in one of these fields and playing with my dog.
 We don't care which field, we simply want out of the city for the day.

 The abstract data type `CitySqGrid` has an attribute that we can use to grab the coordinates of the starting location (`CitySqGrid.start`), which will be the initial value of this search problem's current state.
 Starting there, the loop on lines 13-16 in the code block below allows us to walk Cosmo around the city until we hit our goal state (i.e., until the current state `loc` is outside the city). `CitySqGrid` has a method called `move` that makes it easy to step `'north'`, `'south'`, `'east'`, or `'west'`.[^fn5] The method takes our current location (i.e., the current state) and a direction, and it returns a location that becomes our new current state.
 By the way, in the code block below, we tell `CitySqGrid` that we want our location on the map to look like my dog Cosmo rather than the boring `'s'` character.[^fn6]